1967 #1 Singles Albums

-December 17, 1967, The Beatles after live performances: sent Christmas Time Is Here Again to fan club members.
+December 17, 1967: sent Christmas Time Is Here Again to fan club members.

-December 26, 1967, The Beatles after live performances: having been edited 10 hours of footage to 55 minutes, The Beatles’ television film Magical Mystery Tour had its world première on BBC 1.
+December 26, 1967: having been edited 10 hours of footage to 55 minutes, The Beatles’ television film Magical Mystery Tour had its world première on BBC 1.
 Though filmed in color, BBC broadcast the show in black and white.
 The critical reaction was overwhelmingly negative.

-December 27, 1967 – Leonard Cohan released Songs of Leonard Cohan.
+December 27, 1967 – Leonard Cohen released Songs of Leonard Cohan.

-December 27, 1967, Bob Dylan: release of John Wesley Harding album.
+December 27, 1967: Bob Dylan released John Wesley Harding album.